soypaduano/strapi-maps/README.md

 # tech-stack
 The project is developed with Strapi for the backend and React.js for the frontend.

+# database
+Database is allocated on Strapi, where you can access on http://localhost:1337/admin when the backend is launched.
 # launch the project
 It has two folders: backend & frontend.
 To start both of them is as simple as: